 Brooke's pediatric experience includes Williamson County public schools and High Hopes Inclusive Preschool/ Outpatient Clinic located in Tennessee.
 She has worked with both preschool and school aged children.
 Brooke has worked with various diagnoses.
 She especially enjoys helping families and children with autism and sensory processing disorder.

 Shelley is a licensed and registered occupational therapist.
 She graduated from UAB with her Bachelor of Science in Psychology in 2005 and earned her Master of Science in Occupational Therapy in 2007.
 Shelley has experience working with children in the school system and private practice, as well as, the adult population in various settings.
-She has special interest in helping children with autism and sensory processing disorder and has training in Integrated Listening Systems (iLs) and Handwriting Without Tears.
+She has special interest in helping children with autism and sensory processing disorder and is trained in Integrated Listening Systems (iLs), Handwriting Without Tears and TalkTools.
+Her personal interests include reading, watching college football and spending time with her family.

 Shelley is a licensed and registered speech-language pathologist with over 16 years experience.
 She received her Bachelor of Science in Audiology and Speech Pathology from Florida State University.
 Shelley received her Masters of Science in Clinical Speech Pathology from Northern Arizona University.
 She has worked in clinical and school settings with most of her career spent in elementary schools.
 Her interests include articulation disorders, phonological disorders, and language impairments.
 Shelley loves working with children and seeing all the progress they are able to make in therapy.
 In her free time, she enjoys reading and spending time with her husband and two children.